History, Master of Arts

-Candidates must submit the following items with their application for admission:
+You must submit the following items with your application for admission:

-- Evidence of at least 24 credit hours of undergraduate preparation in history with an overall average of 3.0; students who lack this preparation may fulfill the requirement by taking undergraduate courses approved by the chair of graduate history
+- Evidence of at least 24 credit hours of undergraduate preparation in history with an overall average of 3.0; students who lack this preparation may fulfill the requirement by taking undergraduate courses approved by the graduate director

-- Two letters of recommendation attesting to the applicant’s academic quality
+- Two letters of recommendation attesting to your academic quality

-- A personal statement detailing the student’s professional goals and personal experience
+- A personal statement detailing your professional goals and personal experience

 Graduate Admission Information